 As for specifics, New York Fed President William Dudley’s said that “the case for monetary policy tightening has become a lot more compelling.”
 Meanwhile, Philadelphia Fed President Patrick Harker said that he thinks “three hikes as appropriate for 2017, assuming things stay on track.”
 San Francisco Fed President John Williams also chimed in, saying that “a rate increase is very much on the table for serious consideration at our March meeting.”

 Pretty hawkish yeah?
-In fact, odds for a March rate hike came within licking distance of 80% before gradually settling down at 62.0%, according to the CME Group’s FedWatch Tool.
-By the way, if you don’t know what that tool is about, but wanna know more, you can check out Forex Gump’s primer for that here.
+In fact, odds for a March rate hike came within a licking distance of 80% before gradually settling down at 62.0%, according to the CME Group’s FedWatch Tool.

 Rate hike expectations got reignited later on Wednesday, thanks to U.S. Fed Governor Lael Brainard’s speech.
 In her speech, Brainard communicated that “it will likely be appropriate soon to remove additional accommodation, continuing on a gradual path.”
 Brainard was one of the most dovish voting FOMC members last year and she has historically been very cautious when she delivers a hawkish message, so her very noticeably hawkish statement had extra heft to it, sending the Greenback higher, as odds for a March rate hike surged to 66.4%.

 Given that cautious Brainard was openly showing her hawkish feathers, speculation ramped up on Thursday that Yellen may sound hawkish on Friday as well, and so rate hike odds (and the Greenback) steadily climbed higher without any major catalysts.